Agon Mehmeti: Palermo

-Loan Spells from Palermo
+Loan spells from Palermo

 On 30 August 2012, Mehmeti moved on loan to Novara in exchange for Italian winger Luigi Giorgi.
 He made his Novara debut, coming on as 63rd-minute substitute, and set up the club's second goal of the game for Pablo González, in a 2–2 draw against Empoli on 1 September 2012.
 In a follow–up match against Cesena, Mehmeti scored a hat–trick (his first in his professional career), in a 4–1 win.
 After missing four matches, Mehmeti returned to the starting line–up against Brescia on 13 October 2012 and scored his fourth goal of the season, in a 4–2 win.
 Two weeks later on 27 October 2012, he scored again, in a 1–1 draw against Varese.
 After missing two matches, Mehmeti returned to the starting line–up against Padova on 8 December 2012 and set up the club's third goal of the game, in a 3–1 win.
 In a follow–up match against Bari, he scored his sixth goal for the club, in a 3–1 win.
 Having become a first team since making his debut for the club, Mehmeti soon lost his first team place and was demoted to the substitute bench later in the season.
 Despite this, he made an appearance in the second leg of the Serie B promotion play–offs against Empoli and played 32 minutes, as they lost 4–1.
 Mehmeti stayed at Novara for the remainder of the 2012–13 season, where he played 23 matches and netted six goals for the club.
 Following this, Mehmeti returned to his parent club.

 In July 2013, it was announced that Mehmeti would go to Olhanense in the Primeira Liga for a season-long loan deal.
 He made his Olhanense debut in the opening game of the season, starting a match and played 77 minutes before being substituted, in a 2–0 loss against Vitória de Guimarães.
 Seven days later on 24 August 2013, he scored his first goal for the team in his second league game, in a 1–0 win against Paços de Ferreira.
-It wasn't until on 12 January 2014 when Mehmeti scored his second goal for the club, in a 2–1 win against Vitória.
+On 12 January 2014 Mehmeti scored his second goal for the club, in a 2–1 win against Vitória.
 At the end of the 2013–14 season, Mehmeti played the total of 21 matches while at Olhanense, scoring twice.